craigargh/cfg-python/plan.md

 Saturday (24th Aug):
-- Session 4
-  - Review slides
-  - Meaningful starter
-  - Recap questions
-  - Make dictionary exercise more interesting
-  - Challenges for lists and dictionaries
-  - Context (what are they learning?) and scenario (what is the gimmick?) for each exercise
-  - Incorporate feedback from session 1
-  - Review lesson plan

 - Session 2
   - Review slides
   - Meaningful starter
   - Recap questions
   - Context (what are they learning?) and scenario (what is the gimmick?) for each exercise
-  - Incorporate feedback from session 1
   - Review lesson plan

 - Session 1